play2io/localnotify/README.md

 This plugin supports local notifications on iOS and Android platforms.

+## Overview

+Local notifications allow you to add messages to the phone's status area.

+Notifications can be used for social re-engagement for games, indicating that a friend has sent the player a gift.
+Tapping the re-engagement notification will bring the player back into the game.

+When delayed by a number of days, notifications can also be used as to re-engage players without requiring social features.

+Notifications appear in the status area with a number of features:

++ sound: A ringtone-like notification sound that alerts the user.
++ number: Count of notifications represented by that one line.
++ body: Text describing the notification to the user.
++ delay: How far in the future to deliver the nofication (or immediately).
++ icon: Major icon/photo to display for notification.
++ action: Name of action for accepting notification. [iOS only]
++ title: Title for alert is Android status area.
+[Android only]

 ## Installation

 Install the Local Notifications plugin by running `basil install localnotify`.